 Us Brits love to moan about the weather, whether it’s too cold or too warm, and experiencing a heatwave is when weather whinging is really at its best.

 But for parents of babies or young children, a heatwave can be more than something to moan about – it can be a major concern when trying to keep little ones cool, comfortable and, most importantly, safe in the heat.
+Babies and children are sensitive to the smallest levels of water loss and dehydration in babies can be serious if not addressed immediately.

 Although sleeping in hot weather can be bad enough for adults, for babies it’s more than just a nuisance, it’s a serious health risk.